testmunk/docs/rest.rst

 	  -F 'file=@iphone.ipa' \
 	  -F 'email=hello@testmunk.com' \
 	  -F 'autoStart=true' \
+	  -F 'public=true' \
 	  'https://AQS0LCTvCv6mTwod5PwtU2i1JVY2J6rW@api.testmunk.com/apps/Testmunk/testruns'

 Input
 *****

 + ``appName`` (Required): Name of your Testmunk app.
-+ ``file`` (Required): iOS app file.
-Only the format .ipa is allowed.
++ ``file`` (Required): iOS or apk app file.
+Only the format .ipa and .apk allowed.
-+ ``userId`` (Optional): An email to this user will be sent after the testrun has been successfully created.
-Required if the email field is not set.
 + ``email`` (Optional): An email to this address will be sent after the testrun has been successfully executed.
-Required if the userId field is not set.
 Needs to be an email address of an existing testmunk user.
 + ``testrunName`` (Optional): Name of the new testrun.
 If not specified, the name will get auto-generated, e.g. 'Testrun 10'
 + ``autoStart`` (Optional): true starts the testrun after upload.
++ ``public`` (Optional): All testruns URLs will automatically be public and can be shared with non testmunk users.
+Email notifications will also include the public link.

 Response
 ********